PanPanFR/news-crawler/README.md

 ## 🌐 Deployment

-### Render Deployment
+### Render Deployment with Redis Cloud

-The system is optimized for deployment on Render with three services:
+The system is optimized for deployment on Render with two services (using external Redis Cloud):

 1. **Web Service Configuration**:
    - Service type: Web Service